manjusha1220/github-chatbot/README.md

 # github-chatbot

 Hello!
-This is team TwiLight
+This is team TwiLight.
 This chatbot is developed using IBM Watson Services, called COVID-Chatbot, for COVID-19 assistance that communicates with a citizen to increase his/her consciousness towards the real danger of this outbreak.
 The messages delivered from COVID-Chatbot and its way of communication could possibly help to slow the COVID-19 spread.